Pigment particles collected into groups forming larger units.

 Having the appearance of depth; also used as a synonym for gloss.

-• In art, the substance the artist uses to create his or her artwork.
+• In art, the substance the artist uses to create their artwork.
 For example, Michelangelo used the medium of marble to create his sculpture David.

-• An oily or resinous liquid or gel that is mixed with paint to alter its properties, such as accelerate or delay drying, add thixotropy, thicken or thin consistency and increase transparency.
+• An oily or resinous liquid or gel mixed with paint to alter its properties, such as accelerate or delay drying, add thixotropy, thicken or thin consistency and increase transparency.

-The quality of paint to hide completely the underlying layer, not permitting light to pass through, or preventing one to see through it.
+The quality of paint to hide the underlying layer completely, not permitting light to pass through or prevent one from seeing through it.
 The opposite of transparency.

 The interlocking of molecules by chemical reaction to produce very large molecules.

-• In the technique of applying successive coats of color to a picture, the oil in each superimposed coat can sink into the previous one (especially if the latter is not perfectly dry), resulting in color that appears dull.
-Before applying fresh paint, therefore, the artist may spread a thin coat of oil or medium over the colors already laid, in order to match the tone and hue of the fresh color, uniting the new layer with the previous.
+• In the technique of applying successive coats of color to a picture, the oil in each superimposed coat can sink into the previous one (especially if the latter is not perfectly dry), resulting in a color that appears dull.
+Before applying fresh paint, therefore, the artist may spread a thin coat of oil or medium over the colors already laid to match the tone and hue of the fresh color, uniting the new layer with the previous.
 This is called “oiling out,” and the thin glaze of medium is called a “couch.”
-Sinking-in of the vehicle should be distinguished from that of the pigment: in the former, the surface becomes dull, in the latter it becomes shining from the supernatant oil.
+Sinking-in of the vehicle should be distinguished from that of the pigment: in the former, the surface becomes dull, and in the latter, it becomes shining from the supernatant oil.

 The coloring power of a given quantity of paint or pigment.